Categories: Home Improvement

 Early on during the planning process, you must decide whether you have to stay out or live in while remodeling is ongoing.
 Each has its own pros and cons: staying out can shorten remodeling time frames and you won’t have to deal with the dust and debris.
 Living in lets you keep an eye on the project and be available in case you need to sign off on critical decisions.

 Owens Construction is your leading provider of kitchen renovation and other home remodeling services.
-Give us call at (614) 846-1149.
+Give us a call at (614) 846-1149.
 You can also fill out our contact form to schedule an appointment.

 Susie Moran